H3c702/Hector9000WebUI/README.md

 This frontend is tested and optimized only on a 800x480 Chromium browser.
 There could occur problems in other browsers / screen sizes.

-To get the full experience add a `Data70.ttf` containing the Data70 font to the working directory
+To get the full experience add a `Data70.ttf` containing the Data70 font to the font directory

 #### For Testing without MQTT-Server: